DonnahM/Mental-health-insights-tech/README.md

 Random Forest (Supporting Model): Used to validate patterns and provide additional insights through non-linear feature importance.

 Models were evaluated using accuracy, F1 score, and ROC AUC.
 ROC AUC was particularly important because it accounts for class imbalance (treatment-seeking vs non-treatment-seeking) and measures how well the model discriminates between the two groups.
-Logistic Regression was selected as the final model for its interpretability and actionable insights, ensuring findings are both data-driven and understandable to non-technical stakeholders.
+Logistic Regression was chosen as the final model because it delivers clear, interpretable results that translate directly into actionable workplace insights.

 ## Insights and Key Findings